Skip to content

 max_stdout: <bytes> # command type only

-The schema for each source entry is the same regardless of whether it's declared in an external file or a pipeline.
 The full Rust type lives at rsigma_eval::pipeline::sources::DynamicSource.
 The parser is at rsigma_eval::pipeline::parsing.

 Collision semantics๐Ÿ”—